-$100 million program to install new or upgrade existing irrigation infrastructure or technology.
+$100 million is available to install new or upgrade existing irrigation infrastructure or technology.

 The On-Farm Irrigation Efficiency Program is a competitive grants program funding projects that generate water savings by improving the efficiency and productivity of on-farm irrigation water use and management.

-The program will provide funding to delivery partners who are responsible for managing and implementing proponent’s sub-projects.
+The On Farm Irrigation Efficiency Program will provide funding to delivery partners who are responsible for managing and implementing proponents’ sub-projects.

 An eligible delivery partner applicant under the program must: